vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/deploy-license.md

 - Do not modify the license file, otherwise the license will become invalid.

-- If the license is about to expire, send email to `inquiry@vesoft.com` to apply for renewal.
+- If the license is about to expire, [contact us](https://www.nebula-graph.io/contact) to apply for renewal.

 - The transition period after the license expires is 14 days: